Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

   **3.2, Security Group Configuration**

-  We will configure security group for the RDS instance and add an inbound rule for MySQL/Aurora on port 3306, allowing traffic fom the 0.0.0.0/0 CIDR range.
+  We will configure security group for the RDS instance and add an inbound rule for MySQL/Aurora on port 3306, allowing traffic from the 0.0.0.0/0 CIDR range.
   This ensures that the security group attached to the database permits inbound traffic on port 3306.

   ![alt text](<Images/Image 14.PNG>)

   **3.3, WordPress-RDS Connection**

   Still on the AWS console, we locate EC2 and configure an Amazon Linux 2 Instance named Wordpress-App, to connect to our database.

   ![alt text](<Images/Image 15.PNG>)

-  Now we go further to configure our Amazon RDS database to connect to the EC2, by modifying our RDS database security group to allow network access to _WordPress-App_ EC2.
+  Now, we go further to configure our Amazon RDS database to connect to the EC2, by modifying our RDS database security group to allow network access to _WordPress-App_ EC2.
   Here for source we enter wordpress, we choose the wordpress security group that we used for our EC2 instance.

   ![alt text](<Images/Image 16.PNG>)